 - On an average, 3.3 kilograms of CO2 is produced before disposal, if it’s assumed that it will be washed around 55 times before it becomes rubbish

 While adding up these statistics will not give an exact percentage of footprint generated, they give us a basic understanding of how the entire life-cycle of a single T-shirt affects the planet, which ultimately calls for conscious usage and disposal on part of the consumer and more sustainable production on the part of the manufacturer.

-As a consumer, you can do your bit by shopping from sustainable brands or buying pre-loved garments.
+As a consumer, you can do your bit by shopping from sustainable brands and adopt sustainable fashion or buying pre-loved garments.
 Once you have purchased a T-shirt, it is impossible to undo the processes that have already taken place prior to purchase but you can reduce the overall footprint by reducing the number of times you wash the shirt, and when you do, wash with cold water and air dry.
 When the shirt has reached the maximum number of wears possible, either donate it or give it off to brands that make clothing out of cloth scraps and waste.